 We made the decision to move to the Vancouver, WA area a year ago and fully committed to the idea.
 My wife found a new job in the field of orthodontics and I will be teaching first grade.

-It’s taken some time for my body and mind to adjust to a calmer, quieter place residence.
+It’s taken some time for my body and mind to adjust to a calmer, quieter place of residence.
 What’s harder than having to drive five more minutes to local businesses, is being 2 hours from my friends and family in the Puget Sound.
 This experience is an opportunity for me to apply what I’ve learned in my life to a completely new area.
 Apply my social, teaching and leadership skills to a new geographical area.
-I am looking forward to making new friends and knowing where all the beautiful nature spots are in addition to the friendly bars.
+I am looking forward to making new friends and knowing where all the beautiful nature spots are in addition to the best breweries.
 But until then, I will continue to explore on my bike and do yard work.
 Here’s dreaming of September and working with great teachers at a new school.

 Bob Dylan sang in Temporary Like Achilles, “I’m helpless like a rich man’s child”.
 While I’m no rich man in terms of currency, the salary I earn has provided a means of living comfortably.
 As result, I haven’t had to learn how to do certain things for myself.
 Car/Truck repairs have been a long and miserable experience in my past.
 More often than not I’ve felt taken advantage thinking, “If only I knew how to do it myself!”